 Looking after your business objectives, you can automate the different types of tests.
 All the tests available are useful on their terms.
 You need to look after your objective and select accordingly.
 Here are the tests that you can automate for a web application.

-Functional Testing ensures the function of the software.
+1. Functional Testing: Functional Testing ensures the function of the software.
 It confirms that the testing is satisfied for an end-user.

 If a single end-user wants, they can make the whole system crash in minutes regardless of the point that it has passed unit, integration, and performance tests.
 This can happen only if the user does something that the developer did not expect.

-This test can be described as “repeated functional testing”.
+2. Regression Testing: This test can be described as “repeated functional testing”.
 This testing ensures that the software is working even after its code or configuration is changed.
 For example, when new features are involved in the system, this testing ensures that the old feature is in working mode along with the new feature.

 Automated Regression Testing accesses computer-based tools and techniques to look after the updated software in the system.

-Cross-browser testing will ensure that the system is working on all the available platforms such as different browsers both on desktop and mobile.
+3. Cross-browser testing: Cross-browser testing will ensure that the system is working on all the available platforms such as different browsers both on desktop and mobile.

 To access this testing, the browser needs to be updated as in if you want to deploy the testing, the browser may create an issue.